seanbaxter/apex/examples/autodiff.md

 Circle's integrated interpreter and code reflection mechanisms establish a larger design space for libraries. _What is a library with Circle?_ **Any code that provides a service**.

-As demonstrated with the [Tensor Compiler example](https://github.com/seanbaxter/circle/blob/master/gems/taco.md), a Circle program can dynamically link to a shared object library _at compile time_, use that library to solve a difficult problem (tensor contraction scheduling), then lower the physical representation of that solution (the intermediate representation) to code using Circle's macro system.
+As demonstrated with the [Tensor Compiler example](https://github.com/seanbaxter/circle/blob/master/gems/taco.md), a Circle program can dynamically link to a shared object library _at compile time_, use that library to solve an intricate problem (tensor contraction scheduling), then lower the resultin solution (the intermediate representation) to code using Circle's macro system.

 Apex is a collection of services to help programmers develop this new form of library.
 Currently it includes a tokenizer and parser for a C++ subset (called the Apex grammar), as well as a reverse-mode automatic differentation package that serves as both an example for building new libraries and an ingredient for additional numerical computing development.